-High elevation gardens present many challenges: variable weather, short seasons, new pests & old ones, personal health, as well as other factors such as COVID-19, which affected seed & garden supply shortages.
+I’m learning that EVERY YEAR IS DIFFERENT, especially at high elevation.
+Gardens here present more challenges than those at lower elevation: variable and cold weather, short seasons, new pests & old ones, personal health issues, as well as other factors such as COVID-19 in 2020, which affected seed & garden supply shortages.
 Fortunately, I had ordered all my seeds prior to the shortages, and I generally have all the other supplies I need on hand.

-I’m learning to remember that EVERY YEAR IS DIFFERENT.
-I take disappointing harvests with an attitude of knowing I’m fortunate to have whatever I’m able to harvest, and it’s a lot more than many other folks who don’t put out the effort.
-What disappoints in one year may produce an abundant harvest the next.
+I’m learning to accept disappointing harvests with an attitude of knowing I’m fortunate to have whatever I’m able to harvest, and it’s a lot more than many other folks who don’t put out the effort.
+I shrug my shoulders and smile, knowing that what disappoints in one year may produce an abundant harvest the next.

 2020 was by far the most challenging weather, and our first year to battle with mice & pack rats.

 2019 I was still recovering from my hip injury in the spring, but together we planted a full garden.
 Somehow I did not remember to write a recap of what the garden produced in 2019, but I know there was a bumper crop of potatoes!

 2018 I broke my hip in late August and was unable to finish out the garden harvest & winter preparation.
 (Tim did everything I asked!)

 2017 was our first full garden year, with many new things to learn about growing at high elevation.

 From now on, each year will be presented in review with weather highlights, pest challenges, new vegetables grown, new varieties tried, and other new things I’ve learned.